Ideanomics Inc. (IDEX) Stock Price and Analyst Predictions

 ROTH Capital gave a rating of “Buy” to IDEX, setting the target price at $7 in the report published on April 14th of the previous year.

-During the last 5 trading sessions, IDEX rose by +73.72%, which changed the moving average for the period of 200-days by -93.20% in comparison to the 20-day moving average, which settled at $0.0593.
-In addition, Ideanomics Inc. saw -70.98% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, IDEX fell by -1.89%, which changed the moving average for the period of 200-days by -93.28% in comparison to the 20-day moving average, which settled at $0.0470.
+In addition, Ideanomics Inc. saw -72.38% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading